 Visit the Office of Police Monitor’s Web site.

-The Austin Police Department offers a twelve week training course called the Citizens Police Academy.
-The program is designed to give the public a working knowledge of the department.
-Instruction consists of lectures, demonstrations, tours and rides with police officers.
-If you are interested in registering for the course, contact Senior Police Officer Dennis Farris at 512-974-5941 or view the Registration form.
+The Austin Police Department offers a fourteen-week program called the Citizen Police Academy that is designed to give the public a working knowledge of APD.
+Instruction consists of weekly classes, demonstrations, tours and rides with police officers.
+If you are interested in registering for the course, contact Senior Police Officer Surei Scanlon at 512-974-9204 or visit the Citizen Police Academy website.

 If you want to provide APD with a tip about a fugitive or check on felony warrants, call 512-974-5299.

 Crash reports are now available through LexisNexis in English and Spanish.
 They are NOT available on the APD Incident Report Database.
-Collision reports may be purchased at the Main Police Headquarters, located at 715 E 8th Street.
-Report Sales hours of operation are 11 a.m. to 6 p.m. on Monday, Tuesday, Thursday and Friday, and 7 a.m. to 6 p.m. on Wednesdays or by mail.
+Crash reports may also be purchased at the Main Police Headquarters, located at 715 E 8th Street.
+Report Sales hours of operation are Monday through Friday, 8:30 a.m. - 4 p.m. or by mail.

-Mail – To obtain a copy of a collision report by mail, send a self-addressed, stamped envelope containing $6 (cash, check or money order) must be mailed to: Austin Police Department Report Sales P.O.
+Mail – To obtain a copy of a crash report by mail, send a self-addressed, stamped envelope containing $6 (cash, check or money order) must be mailed to: Austin Police Department Report Sales P.O.
 Box 689001, Austin, TX 78768.

 In most cases the public portion of police reports can be obtained from the APD Incident Report Database.
-Please read the instructions on how to obtain the report.
+Please read the Incident Report Database instructions on how to obtain the report.
 Make sure to enter the case number exactly how it is shown in the instructions.

-For information about purchasing a copy of the public portion of a police report contact the Austin Police Department Report Sales Unit at 512-974-5407 or 512-974-5408.
+For information about purchasing a copy of the public portion of a police report contact the Austin Police Department Report Sales Unit at (512) 974-5499.
 Reports can be purchased at the Main Police Headquarters, located at 715 E 8th Street.
-Reports are 10 cents a copy and only the public portion is available for purchase from the report sales office.
+Reports are 10 cents a page and only the public portion is available for purchase from the report sales office.
 This is the same report that can be obtained from visiting the APD Incident Report Database.
-Report Sales hours of operation are 11 a.m. to 6 p.m. on Monday, Tuesday, Thursday and Friday, and from 7 a.m. to 6 p.m. on Wednesdays.
+Report Sales new hours of operation are Monday through Friday, 8:30 a.m. - 4 p.m.

 Participation in a neighborhood watch program can help reduce crime in your area.